Threshold guide · the $/W band

 Four real factors push the same installer's price up or down by meaningful amounts.
 None of them are conspiracy; all of them are worth asking about.

 - Equipment tier.
 Microinverters or DC optimizers (used on 93% of 2023 residential systems) cost more than string inverters.
 Premium-tier panels (high-efficiency monocrystalline) cost more than standard.
-Battery inclusion is a much bigger lever — LBNL's regression model shows battery storage adds roughly $1.4/W to the system price.
+Battery inclusion is a much bigger lever — Berkeley Lab isolates a meaningful per-watt premium for systems that include storage, separate from the PV-only headline number.

 - State-fixed effects.
 LBNL's regression model isolates a $2/W range across state fixed-effect variables alone — meaning the same equipment in the same configuration on a similar roof can cost meaningfully different amounts depending purely on what state you're in.
 The drivers are cost of living, retail electricity rates, incentive program design, solar insolation, and permitting friction.